Gorkhaland Territorial Administration: President's assent and high-power committee report

-Elections
+Elections and developments

 GTA election 2012

 The West Bengal government announced that the election for the GTA would be held on 29 July 2012.
 The Gorkha Janmukti Morcha announced that it would contest the GTA polls, which it had earlier threatened to boycott over the Justice Sen-headed committee recommendations on territorial inclusion of the Dooars and Terai that it had rejected.
 After a period of silence, the Gorkha Janmukti Morcha announced the names of its GTA election nominees.
 Parties that formed the Gorkhaland Task Force (CPRM, ABGL, GNLF(C), Gorkhaland Rajya Nirman Morcha and others) decided not contest the GTA elections.
 Both CPI(M) and Trinamool Congress fielded candidates in the election.
 The GNLF decided to boycott the elections and its chairman filed a case in the Kolkata High Court challenging the GTA.
 The CPI(M) withdrew the nominations of all its 13 candidates from the GTA elections, alleging threats and intimidation by the GJM and the GJM received 28 seats of the GTA uncontested.
 In the elections of the remaining 17 seats of the GTA held on 29 July 2012, GJM candidates won from all the constituencies.
 Sanchabir Subba, the rebel Gorkha Janmukti Morcha candidate from Gitdabling-Nimbong, narrowly lost to the party's official contestant Kalyan Dewan by 677 votes.
 The newly elected members of the GTA were sworn in on 4 August 2012 at Darjeeling in the presence of home minister Sushilkumar Shinde and Chief Minister of West Bengal Mamata Banerjee.